Guide to writing a COVID19 Management Plan

 What happens if I need to change my COVID-19 Management Plan?

-If an approved COVID-19 Management Plan requires changes contact the Border Restrictions Hotline on 1800 490 484 or email firstname.lastname@example.org to discuss the changes required.
+If an approved COVID-19 Management Plan requires changes contact the NT COVID-19 Hotline on 1800 490 484. or email firstname.lastname@example.org to discuss the changes required.
 A new and updated COVID-19 Management Plan will need to be submitted and may need approval by the Chief Health Officer or his delegate.

 How do workers apply to quarantine under the company’s COVID-19 Management Plan?